craftercms/docs/source/by-role/developer/common/content-modeling/information-architecture.rst

 Content Type Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Reference site-admin how to configure where content items can be created
+Content types can be configured to limit the creation of content items to certain areas in the information architecture.
+For example, an ``article`` content type can be limited to ``/site/website/articles/*`` or a ``carousel`` content type can be limited to ``/components/carousels/*``.
+This helps keep the repository clean and organized.
+To configure content types, please follow the guide :ref:`content-creation-permissions-section`.

 ^^^^^^^^^^^^
 Quick Create
 ^^^^^^^^^^^^

-.. how to configure quickCreate to create in the right IA
+The information architecture can be made easier to follow by configuring the quick create feature to create content in the right place.
+To configure the quick create feature, follow the :ref:`setting-up-quick-create` guide.